-14 An alternative approach is to calculate exogenous shares of total profits received by the household, the government sector, financial corporations, and non-financial corporations based on the sectoral data and then divide out total gross operating surplus using these shares.
+13 An alternative approach is to calculate exogenous shares of total profits received by the household, the government sector, financial corporations, and non-financial corporations based on the sectoral data and then divide out total gross operating surplus using these shares.
 A problem that might arise following this approach is if agricultural increase profits this will lead to an increase in total profits and based on the exogenous shares profits obtained by the sectors will increase.
-In reality, an increase in agriculture industry profits should only increase the profits obtained by the household sector and non-financial corporations following the shares obtained from the Matrix of industry by sectors.
-15 Here, we use exogenous shares to divide the total nominal investments across the sectors.

-denoted by NOIR, net income on net equities denoted by NDIV, and finally income on net FDI denoted by NFDI.
+In reality, an increase in agriculture industry profits should only increase the profits obtained by the household denoted by NOIR, net income on net equities denoted by NDIV, and finally income on net FDI denoted by NFDI.
 A crucial step in calculating these rates of returns is to ensure that incomes on financial assets in the TFM (4 income streams in our case) are linked to the holdings of financial stocks (8 financial stocks in our case).
-To clearly establish a link in this regard and to simplify the structure of the model, we rely on certain assumptions.16 First, we assume that the rate of return on a given financial stock is the same across institutional sectors, e.g., the interest rate on loans is the same for all sectors.
+To clearly establish a link in this regard and to simplify the structure of the model, we rely on certain assumptions.
+15 First, we assume that the rate of return on a given financial stock is the same across institutional sectors, e.g., the interest rate on loans is the same for all sectors.
 This raises the question of which sector's stocks and flows should be used to calculate the rates, which motivates our second assumption; it can be argued that, since financial corporations serve as financial intermediators, this sector should be used to calculate the rates of returns on financial stocks.
 In appendix 8.3, we present a detailed description of how these different rates of returns are calculated, which determine the 4 types of net financial income presented in the TFM.